ouchmyothereye/wow_tcg_scanner/README.md

 ## Database Structure: `wow_cards.db`

 The SQLite database, `wow_cards.db`, contains information regarding the World of Warcraft Trading Card Game (WoW TCG) cards, their variants, and your collection inventory.
-A variety of sources were used to create the database, including tcgplayer, wowcards.info, and the (WoW TCG Collection Tracker Google Sheet by Plague_dog32)[https://docs.google.com/spreadsheets/d/1JwrDMrWvFY0Egl0_6wz1SvF4KqVPdOywaBCdRNoq-II/edit#gid=1157922476].
+A variety of sources were used to create the database, including tcgplayer, wowcards.info, and the [WoW TCG Collection Tracker Google Sheet by Plague_dog32](https://docs.google.com/spreadsheets/d/1JwrDMrWvFY0Egl0_6wz1SvF4KqVPdOywaBCdRNoq-II/edit#gid=1157922476).

 ### Tables and Descriptions: